 If any one thing should stand out as being a primary lesson to be learned during one's stay in high school, it would be this: Honesty to others and, above all, honesty to one's self should be the most important virtue that we can live by.
 With this in mind, all copying, plagiarism and cheating is forbidden.
-Anyone caught copying or cheating will have that work destroyed and a grade of "zero" given.
-A second offense of cheating and/or copying may result in suspension and/or other severe disciplinary action.
+See Discipline Matrix for consequences.